Welcome to the website of Wales Trails.

 JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving – they’ll never sell them on or send unwanted emails.
 Once you donate, they’ll send your money directly to the charity.
 So it’s the most efficient way to donate – saving time and cutting costs for the charity.

 “I’m going to leave the JustGiving page there so if anyone wants to donate they still can 🙂” – Dave Lewis

 Prostate Cancer UK fights to help more men survive prostate cancer and enjoy a better quality of life.
 We find answers by funding ground-breaking research, we lead change by raising the profile of the disease and improving care.
 And we support men by providing vital information and services.

 PROSTATE CANCER UK Registered charity number 1005541 and in Scotland (SC039332).

 We have also set up a Facebook group where other like-minded cyclists can post details of their own rides, charity events and crazy adventures too.

 Click the image and join the group.
 Free to everyone.
 Promote your ride, post links to your websites, ask questions and tell us all about your trip.

-Wales Trails, Welsh writer, cycling, Wales, Epic, Year of Adventure, UK, British, Welsh author, LEJOG, C2C, Coast 2 Coast, Land’s End, John o’ Groats, trails, cycle paths, Sustrans
+Wales Trails, Welsh writer, cycling, Welsh Coast Path, Wales, Epic, Year of Adventure, UK, British, Welsh author, LEJOG, C2C, Coast 2 Coast, Land’s End, John o’ Groats, trails, cycle paths, coastal walk, Welsh biking, Carten, Velothon, challenge, cycling Wales, round Wales, Sustrans